-Brocade, the Brocade B weave logo, and SilkWorm are trademarks or registered trademarks of Brocade Communications Systems, Inc. or its subsidiaries in the United States and/or in other countries.
-All other brands, products, or service names are or may be trademarks or service marks of, and are used to identify, products or services of their respective owners.
+Brocade, the Brocade B weave logo, Fabric OS, File Lifecycle Manager, MyView, Secure Fabric OS, SilkWorm, and StorageX are registered trademarks and Tapestry is a trademark of Brocade Communications Systems, Inc., in the United States and/or in other countries.
+All other brands, products, or service names are or may be trademarks or service marks of, and are used to identify, products or services of their respective owners..

-FICON® is a registered trademark of IBM Corporation in the US and other countries.
+FICON and IBM @ server BladeCenter are registered trademarks of IBM Corporation in the U.S. and other countries.